Email FacebookTwitterMenu burgerClose thin

 DIY estate plans rarely address complex family dynamics or financial arrangements.
 Blended families, dependents with special needs or unique financial structures often require customized solutions that templates cannot provide.
 For instance, without proper provisions, a child from a previous marriage might unintentionally be excluded from inheritance, leading to disputes and unintended consequences.

-Additionally, specialized needs, such as trusts for minor children or dependent relatives, demand expertise that DIY methods lack.
+Additionally, specialized estate planning needs, such as trusts for minor children or dependent relatives, demand expertise that DIY methods lack.
 These gaps can result in inequities or financial hardships for beneficiaries.

 Tax Implications and Missed Strategies